reeyongee/neckbeard/README.md

 - **Python 3.x:** Ensure you have a compatible Python version installed.
 - **API Keys:**
   - Google Custom Search API Key: Required for search functionality.
 Obtain one from the [Google API Console](https://console.cloud.google.com/apis/dashboard).
   - Voyage API Key: Required if using VoyageEmbeddings.
-Obtain one by signing up on Voyage's website (URL removed).
+Obtain one by signing up on Voyage's website.
 - **Ollama:**
   - Install Ollama: Refer to the Ollama documentation for setup instructions.
   - Download a compatible 7+ billion parameter model (e.g., Mistral, Dolphin).